 Organic Wine Club offers a selection of organic wine club cases for everyone who wants to discover these wines for themselves.
 Our collection also include 'Taste of Organic Wine Club' cases, which consist of our bestselling and most loved wines.

 Biodynamic movement has started before the organic one and, simply put, is similar to organic, but more of a philosophy.
 Only natural herbal treatments are allowed for the growers, every manipulation is in sync with lunar calendar.
-Biodynamic growers uses maximum synchronisation with nature and aims to create a sustainable ecosystem for any grower.
-We have been organising a biodynamic wine tasting earlier on, if you want to learn more, head to our wine tasting report and guide on biodynamic wines.
+Biodynamic growers uses maximum synchronisation with nature and aim to create a sustainable ecosystem for any grower.
+Find Demeter logo for certified biodynamic wines.

 This term puzzles a lot of people, how a product made of grapes can be not suitable for vegans?
 The answer is very simple - winemakers may decide to use animal derived materials (isinglass made of fish bones, cows' intestines, dairy, eggs) for filtration, fining and clarification of the wines.